 Your School CounselorMrs.
-Sears and Ms. Teseo are the counselors at Pathways.
+Sears is the full time counselor at Pathways.
+Mrs. Thomas is the College and Career Counselor on Monday mornings and Mrs. Brewster is our Counseling Intern on Thursdays.
 The school counselor can be a great resource to help make connections, get support, and learn a lot about yourself.
 The counseling office is located in the main office.

 What Does a School Counselor Do?

 Design, implement, and manage a data-driven, comprehensive school counseling program that fulfills the mission of the school by:

 - Working individually with students - Students can request to meet with me by completing a request slip in the office

 - Creating small groups – Students can sign up for topic-specific small groups

 - Teaching social/emotional, academic, and college and career curriculum in the classroom setting

 Collaborate with students, parents, staff, and the community to create a caring, supportive school climate where students can demonstrate: